 Bruce is the principal of brwarchitects in Charlottesville, Virginia.
 His work has been recognized frequently by the local and state chapters of the AIA, both for design and for community service.
 Most recently, Bruce was the recipient of the Central Virginia Merit Award for Design Excellence for his work at the Market Street Parking Garage.
 Additionally, Bruce has been previously awarded the Chapter’s Community Service Award.

-Bruce has actively pursued community service, demonstrated by several years as the Assistant Government Architect for the Peace Corps in the Kingdom of Tonga, as a member of the founding Board of Directors for the Charlottesville Chapter of Habitat for Humanity, and as Chairman of the Board of Directors for three years thereafter.
-He has also served as President of the Central Virginia Chapter of the American Institute of Architects, the Board of Directors for the Center for Christian Study and the Board of Elders for Christ Community Church.
+Bruce has actively pursued community service, beginning with his role as Assistant Government Architect for the Peace Corps in the Kingdom of Tonga.
+He is a founding member of the Board of Directors for the Charlottesville Chapter of Habitat for Humanity, and subsequently served for three years as Chairman of the Board of Directors.
+He has also served as President of the Central Virginia Chapter of the American Institute of Architects, the Board of Directors for the Center for Christian Study and as an Elder for Christ Community Church.

 Among his accomplishments are the first LEED-Silver certified Women’s Emergency Shelter in the nation, the Hospice House which received awards for historic preservation and design excellence, and a Single Room Occupancy Shelter for formerly homeless residents, which received the 2011 Sustainable Development Award and earned him the Design Professional of the Year award from the City of Charlottesville.
 Bruce has distinguished himself as a public leader whose skill in design is enhanced by a deep sensitivity to human relationships.